aaronplayz-sys/aaronplayz-sys.github.io/_posts/2025-03-20-my-adguard-home-setup.md

 #### Fallback DNS servers:

-Leave this entry empty, servers listed above will be used to reolve DNS requests
+Leave this entry empty, servers listed above will be used to resolve DNS requests

 #### Bootstrap DNS servers: